Coping with Separation Anxiety in Young Children

 Separation anxiety is most common in children between the ages of 1 and 3 and usually diminishes as they grow older and gain more independence.
 However, the duration can vary significantly from child to child, with some experiencing it more briefly than others.
 It’s important to address the anxiety supportively and consistently to help shorten its impact.

 Separation anxiety in young children often manifests as crying, clinginess, and tantrums when a caregiver is not present.
-These behaviors are typically more intense than a typical goodbye upset and may also include refusal to attend school or difficulty sleeping alone.
-Understanding these signs can help caregivers recognize and address the underlying anxiety.
+These behaviours are typically more intense than a typical goodbye upset and may also include refusal to attend school or difficulty sleeping alone.
+Understanding these signs can help caregivers recognise and address the underlying anxiety.

 Creating a quick and consistent goodbye ritual can provide comfort and predictability for the child.
 This could include a special hug, a wave through the window, or a reassuring phrase.
 Keeping goodbyes brief and upbeat can also signal to the child that separations are normal and okay.